Copyright (c) 2025 Microsoft Corporation.

 - Activity-driven questions based on potential activities consistent with the data

 This typology gives four major question types, generated using LLM-based methods.
+In addition, data-linked questions are a variant of data-driven local questions that combine multiple local questions sharing named entities into multi-hop questions.
 The question generation process generally consists of 2 main steps:

 - Candidate Generation: Use an LLM model to generate a large pool of candidate questions, typically oversampled (based on a specified oversample factor) to ensure sufficient variety for downstream selection.